 Newville is a very small borough located in the state of Pennsylvania.
 With a population of 1,331 people and four constituent neighborhoods, Newville is the 713th largest community in Pennsylvania.
-Much of the housing stock in Newville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Newville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, Newville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Newville are a mix of both white- and blue-collar jobs.
-Overall, Newville is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Newville who work in office and administrative support (17.47%), teaching (6.86%), and management occupations (6.71%).
+Overall, Newville is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Newville who work in office and administrative support (15.91%), management occupations (7.56%), and teaching (7.24%).

 The overall crime rate in Newville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

 The most common language spoken in Newville is English.
-Other important languages spoken here include West Germanic languages and Spanish.
+Other important languages spoken here include Spanish and West Germanic languages.